rodoherty1/AWS-Well-Architected/README.md

 * Game days - test/rehearse/improve runbooks.
 * Detailed logs (audit, architecture state, workload)

-## The 5 Pillars of the Framework
+## The 5 Pillars of the Framework (P R O C S)
 AWS's wisdom is distributed among 5 pillars.
+* Performance Efficiency - Use resources efficiently
+* Reliability - Mitigate disruption and recover from failure
 * Operational Excellence - Run, monitor and maintain your workloads.
+* Cost Optimisation - Deploy and run your workload at the lowest price point.
 * Security - Protect information, workloads and assets.
-* Reliability - Mitigate disruption and recover from failure
-* Performance Efficiency - Use resources efficiently
-* Cost Optimisation - Deploy and run your workload at the lowest price point.

 ## General structure of each pillar
 Each pillar comprises